namm0407/real-time-object-detector-with-VLM/README.md

 advance_qwen.py is similar to new_qwen.py but it allow for a more specific object (so far added allow detecting objects with colors)

+# Files in used
+### advance_qwen.py (added Define valid colors for filtering.
+Finished)
+Capture: Handled by OpenCV

+Detect & Classify: YOLOv8 performs detection with bounding boxes

+chatbot: Qwen-VL (it will only answer questions about the image & if there is some words mispelled the chatbot will guess what the user is trying to ask)

 ## Files
 ### blip.py (Finished but no chatbot)
 Capture: Handled by OpenCV